abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 way of our requisites, not getting fussy and picky in terms of robes, food, shelter, or medicine.
 It’s very basic.
-But the things we learn on such a basic, material level reach right to the core of our training, our spiritual practices, and the development of insight.
+But the things we learn on such a basic, material level reach right to the core of our training, our spiritual practices, and our development of insight.
 It’s the same with the quality of contentment—being at ease, tapping into the fullness of Dhamma, the completeness of Dhamma.
 It’s always here because contentment is related to the quality of wholeness.
 It reflects the